 Breakout Character: Silver has actually gone on to become the most popular character of the generation.
 He ended up getting an expanded role in the remakes and Paul as an Expy in the anime.

 There is a man in Mahogany that will stop you from heading to Blackthorn until Team Rocket takes over the Goldenrod Radio Tower.
 If you happen to try and go past Mahogany at any point before this he'll drop hints on what you have to do, mentioning Olivine, Cianwood, and the Pharmacy, referring to the sick Ampharos.

 Character Select Forcing: Not so much of pointing which starter you should pick, but pointing out who you shouldn't choose.
 Chikorita is a Grass-type starter with low offenses and doesn't learn attacks of types other than Normal and Grass.
-In Johto, three out of the eight Gyms and a member of the Elite Four have critical advantages over it, 3 Gym Leaders and the Champion resist Grass type attacks with none of the other Leaders or League members being weak to Grass, Team Rocket uses Poison-types often, two of the new trainer classes specialize in types with advantage over Grass, and so on.
+In Johto, three out of the eight Gyms and a member of the Elite Four have critical advantages over it, three Gym Leaders and the Champion resist Grass-type attacks with none of the other Leaders or League members being weak to Grass, Team Rocket uses Poison-types often, two of the new trainer classes specialize in types with an advantage over Grass, and so on.